box/developer.box.com/content/guides/box-ai/ai-tutorials/generate-text.md

 ## Before you start

-Make sure you followed the steps listed in [prerequisites for using Box AI][prereq] to create a custom app and authenticate.
+Make sure you followed the steps listed in [getting started with Box AI][prereq] to create a custom app and authenticate.

 ## Send a request